QuintonTompkins/financial-website/README.md

 The goal of this application is to provide the following.

-1. The application should support value investing goals and evaluation of company fundamentals
+1. The application should support value investing goals and the evaluation of company fundamentals.
-2. The application should support user engagement on value investing
+2. The application should encourage user engagement in value investing while avoiding low-effort interactions.
-3. The application should not allow low effort user engagement

 # Disclaimer